Word images in symmetric and classical groups of Lie type are dense: Symmetric groups

-By a celebrated result of Linnik \cite{linnik1944least}, one has that the least prime which is congruent to $1$ modulo $2k$ resp.~$k$ is bounded by $D_1k^{D_2}$ for some constants $D_1>0$, $D_2\geq 1$.
-Choosing $D_1$ large enough, one can also ensure that $p\ndivs a_i,b_i$ for $i=1,\ldots,l$, e.g., take $p$ congruent to $1$ modulo $2ka_1b_1\cdots a_lb_l$.
+By a celebrated result of Linnik \cite{linnik1944least}, one has that the least prime which is congruent to $1$ modulo $2k$ resp.\ $k$ is bounded by $D_1k^{D_2}$ for some constants $D_1>0$, $D_2\geq 1$.
+Choosing $D_1$ large enough, one can also ensure that $p\nmid a_i,b_i$ for $i=1,\ldots,l$, e.g., take $p$ congruent to $1$ modulo $2ka_1b_1\cdots a_lb_l$.
 Hence $q\leq D_1^l k^{D_2 l}$, so that

 \begin{remark} The logarithmic term in this argument can be removed if $l$ is odd.
-Namely, then we require $2k\divs p+1$ resp.~$k\divs p+1$ for $k$ even resp.~odd, and can choose $m\leq l$ odd, so that we are in Case~3 of Subsection~\ref{subsec:cyc_str_el_psl_2}, where no fixed points occur.
+Namely, then we require $2k\mid p+1$ resp.\ $k\mid p+1$ for $k$ even resp.\ odd, and can choose $m\leq l$ odd, so that we are in Case~3 of Subsection~\ref{subsec:cyc_str_el_psl_2}, where no fixed points occur.
 However, then we may only use the odd $i$ and thus get a bigger constant.

-It is probably also true that, when $w$ is not a square, $\sigma\in w({\rm S}_n)$ if $k$ is fixed and $c_k$ is even and large enough in terms of $k$ (Lemma~\ref{lem:alt_prf_approx_it_pers} (ii) of Subsection~\ref{subsec:alt_way_prf_thm_sym_grps} can be seen as a weak form of this conjecture which is true).
+It is probably also true that, when $w$ is not a square, $\sigma\in w(\Sgrp_n)$ if $k$ is fixed and $c_k$ is even and large enough in terms of $k$ (Lemma~3.42(ii) in Subsection~3.4.3 of \cite{schneider2019phd} can be seen as a weak form of this conjecture which is true).
 But this also would not improve our estimate.

 The result of Linnik is not necessary for the qualitative statement of Theorem~\ref{thm:main_sym_grps}.
 We only need it to get a nice function $d$, which is mentioned in the introduction.
 There are weaker versions of Linnik's result available with an elementary proof, e.g., see \cite{thangaduraivatwani2011least}. \end{remark}